owncast/owncast.github.io/content/docs/troubleshooting.md

 ## Misc video issues

-If you're running into random video stability issues make sure you're running a supported version of ffmpeg.
+If you're running into random video stability issues look at some of these common issues:

+1. Make sure you're running a supported version of ffmpeg.
 [Download ffmpeg 4.1.5 or above](https://ffmpeg.org/download.html).
 As an aside, ffmpeg installed via Snap packages do not work due to the sandboxing of Snap distributed software.
+1. Make sure you have [video passthrough](/docs/video/#video-passthrough) disabled.

 ## Server is not showing up in the directory